fixylol/UndertalePracticeMod/README.md

 When in the overworld, press M to open the practice menu.
 ![image](https://github.com/fixylol/UndertalePracticeMod/assets/22797315/f1686c9b-f206-435c-889a-fbe855d8e61d)

 The Main page contains options to enable/disable debug, savestate functionality, and (most) in-game music.
+The Stat page contains options to change your stats, such as LV, HP, EXP, Gold, or Name.
+The Item page lets you select from a list of every item in the game (excluding duplicates) to place into your inventory.
+The Misc page contains options to change file0 and undertale.ini flags, plot and fun values, and other miscellaneous features.

 In the overworld or battles, use Q and E to save and load savestates.
 To change the savestate slot, hold down P and press a number on the number row.

 Most vanilla debug behavior is preserved.
 I won't put every debug key here, but if you don't know how to use normal debug or need a refresher there is a helpful (and interesting) guide on [the Cutting Room Floor Wiki](https://tcrf.net/Undertale/Debug_Mode).
 I haven't touched most of the fights, but a lot of the weird/annoying overworld functions have been removed.

+MDS practice will warp you to the Mad Dummy room, with all the proper flags set and a punch card in your inventory.
+When you perform MDS, a display in the top-left corner of the screen will show whether you were early, late or on-time.

+This mod will automatically check this repo for updates by default.
+If you wish to turn this off, go to Misc > "Menu options..." > "Automatically check for updates".

 ### Weapon Practice
 "Practice Weapons" will open a menu for the multi-hit weapon practice mode.
 You can choose which boss to fight, which weapon to use, and--if applicable--your LV, whether the boss uses attacks on you, whether the boss or yourself are invincible, and your turn goal for statistics purposes.